DarwinAwardWinner/ido-completing-read-plus/README.md

 prompt appears, make a selection to complete the process.
 Then, examine the Messages buffer, where ido-completing-read+ will explain which mode of operation it selected and why.
-Based on this, you can add an entry to `ido-cr+-function-blacklist`, or take some other appropriate action.
+Based on this, you can add an entry to `ido-cr+-disable-list`, or take some other appropriate action.

-Updates to ido-completing-read+ may include new blacklist entries, but Emacs will not edit your override variables if you have already customized them.
-So, if you have recently upgraded ido-completing-read+, remember to invoke `ido-cr+-update-blacklist` to add in any new overrides.
-By default, ido-completing-read+ will remind you to do this whenever a new version adds to the blacklist.
+Updates to ido-completing-read+ may include new disable list entries, but Emacs will not edit your override variables if you have already customized them.
+So, if you have recently upgraded ido-completing-read+, remember to invoke `ido-cr+-update-disable-list` to add in any new overrides.
+By default, ido-completing-read+ will remind you to do this whenever a new version adds to the list.
 For more information, see:

-    M-x describe-variable ido-cr+-auto-update-blacklist
+    M-x describe-variable ido-cr+-auto-update-disable-list

 ## Where can I report bugs? ##

-If you end up adding any blacklist entries, please report them at https://github.com/DarwinAwardWinner/ido-ubiquitous/issues so I can incorporate them into the defaults for future versions.
+If you end up adding any disable list entries, please report them at https://github.com/DarwinAwardWinner/ido-ubiquitous/issues so I can incorporate them into the defaults for future versions.
 You can also report any bugs you find in ido-completing-read+.